-- The is operator returns true if an instance conforms to a protocol and returns false if it does not. - The as? version of the downcast operator returns an optional value of the protocol's type, and this value is nil if the instance does not conform to that protocol. - The as! version of the downcast operator forces the downcast to the protocol type and triggers a runtime error if the downcast does not succeed.
+- The is operator returns true if an instance conforms to a protocol and returns false if it doesn't. - The as? version of the downcast operator returns an optional value of the protocol's type, and this value is nil if the instance doesn't conform to that protocol. - The as! version of the downcast operator forces the downcast to the protocol type and triggers a runtime error if the downcast doesn't succeed.